-Anal Fissures: Lateral Internal Sphincterotomy
+Anal Fissures: Internal Anal Sphincterotomy

 Surgery may be needed if medicine fails to heal a tear ( fissure ) in the anus .
-The preferred procedure is lateral internal sphincterotomy.
+The preferred procedure is an internal anal sphincterotomy.
 A doctor makes a small incision in the internal anal sphincter, one of two muscles that control the anus.
 This can be done as outpatient surgery under local anesthesia or general anesthesia .

 The internal anal sphincter is always under tension, also known as resting pressure.
 If that pressure becomes too high, a fissure may form or an existing one may not heal.
 The incision reduces the resting pressure, allowing the fissure to heal.

 It's important to understand that, even with surgery, an anal fissure must heal on its own.
 A sphincterotomy involves operating on the sphincter muscles, not closing the actual fissure.